Neo23x0/Loki/README.md

 - Download and unpack https://github.com/Neo23x0/signature-base into Loki folder
 - cd loki folder, sudo python loki.py -p /

+# Alternatives

+Please see our new free scanner named [SPARK Core](https://www.nextron-systems.com/spark-core/), which isn't open source but pre-compiled for Windows, Linux and macOS.

 # Antivirus - False Positives

 The compiled scanner may be detected by antivirus engines.
 This is caused by the fact that the scanner is a compiled python script that implement some file system and process scanning features that are also used in compiled malware code.